aaron1857/EEG-AlzheimerClassifier/README.md

 # EEG-AlzheimerClassifier
-The project, our team's senior design project, focuses on developing a machine‑learning model that uses publicly available datasets to analyze EEG recordings to detect biomarkers indicative of Alzheimer’s disease, providing a non‑invasive screening tool for early diagnosis.
+This project, our team's senior design project, focuses on developing a machine‑learning model that uses publicly available datasets to analyze EEG recordings to detect biomarkers indicative of Alzheimer’s disease, providing a non‑invasive screening tool for early diagnosis.